howisjames/howisjt-com/content/posts/hobby-constructing-sup.md

 ## Project Image Gallery

 Photos from my SUP project are presented in a gallery format below.
-Click any thumbnail for an enlarged version.
+Click any thumbnail for an enlarged version and to click through them.

 {{< foldergallery src="images/hobby/paddling/sup/gallery" >}}